arybak/arybak/README.md

 ### WHOAMI 👋

 - 👩‍💻 I specialize in Open Source IP & security management and compliance
-- 👩‍💻 Currently, I am a Senior Director of Product Management at [Revenera](http://www.revenera.com) focusing on product strategy
+- Currently, I am a Director of Product Management at Anchore
-- 🔭 I’m currently working on software composition analysis (SCA) & SBOM management along with software & IoT monetization
-- 🔭 I also manage Revenera's Open Source Program Office (OSPO) and am part of Revenera's internal cybersecurity team
+- 👩‍💻 Formerly, I worked as a Senior Director of Product Management at [Revenera](http://www.revenera.com) focusing on product strategy, software composition analysis (SCA) & SBOM management along with software & IoT monetization; I also managed Revenera's Open Source Program Office (OSPO) and am part of Revenera's internal cybersecurity team
-- 👩‍💻 Formerly I worked at Palamida (SCA: 2006 to 2016) & Selectica (CPQ: 1999 to 2006)
+- 👩‍💻 Prior to that I worked at Palamida (SCA: 2006 to 2016) & Selectica (CPQ: 1999 to 2006)
-- 🌱 I earned an MBA from [San José State University](https://www.sjsu.edu) and a BSME from [UC Davis](https://www.ucdavis.edu/)
+- 🌱 I earned an MBA from [San José State University](https://www.sjsu.edu) and a BS Mechanical Engineering from [UC Davis](https://www.ucdavis.edu/)
 - 🌱 I’m currently learning about leveraging AI for product management
 - 💬 Ask me about #SCA | #OpenSource | #OSPO | #SBOMs | #OpenChain | #SSCS | #CPQ
 - 📢 [LinkedIn](https://www.linkedin.com/in/alexrybak) | [Twitter](https://twitter.com/arybak) | arybak@yahoo.com